bhnn/libs-pewpew/README.md

 - python 3 baseline_mlp.py -r 3 -e 5 -d 2 -c 0/1/2 -n 0/1/2

 ### Visualizations

 All visualisations will be saves in libs-pewpew/data/visualisations

 #### Plot average Spectra

-Calculates and saves average synthetic and average handheld spectra for the 12 minerals
+Calculates and saves average synthetic and average handheld spectra for the 12 minerals:
 - python3 src/visualisation/average_spectra.py

 To plot the handheld dataset: